-- (B) The Director is hereby authorized to determine the most advantageous date and time of a public sale and to provide notice pursuant to applicable law of such sale, at a time and in such manner as determined by the Director to be appropriate to provide adequate notice to potential bidders.
-Upon election by the successful bidder as provided in the Notice of Bond Sale, a portion of the Refunding Bonds identified in such election shall be designated as Term Bonds.
-Bids for the purchase of the Refunding Bonds will be received at the offices of the Division, or at another location designated in the Notice of Bond Sale, until the time and date of sale determined by the Director as stated or provided for in the Notice of Bond Sale. - (C) The Director is hereby authorized to distribute a Notice of Bond Sale and a bid form for the sale of the Refunding Bonds.
-The Notice of Bond Sale, including the bid form, shall be in such form as shall be determined by the Director and shall contain such information as required by applicable law, as is consistent with the terms of the Authorizing Resolution, as supplemented by this Sixty-third Supplemental Resolution, and as the Director determines to be in the best financial interest of the State.
-Any prior distribution of a Notice of Bond Sale and form of proposal is hereby ratified. - (D) The Director is hereby authorized to prepare and distribute a preliminary official statement and a final official statement in connection with the competitive offering of the Refunding Bonds.
+(B) The Director is hereby authorized to determine the most advantageous date and time of a public sale and to provide notice pursuant to applicable law of such sale, at a time and in such manner as determined by the Director to be appropriate to provide adequate notice to potential bidders.
+Upon election by the successful bidder as provided in the Notice of Bond Sale, a portion of the Series 2024 (to be determined) Bonds identified in such election shall be designated as Term Bonds.
+Bids for the purchase of the Series 2024 (to be determined) Bonds will be received at the offices of the Division, or at another location designated in the Notice of Bond Sale, until the time and date of sale determined by the Director, as stated or provided for in the Notice of Bond Sale.

+(C) The Director is hereby authorized to distribute a Notice of Bond Sale and a bid form for the sale of the Series 2024 (to be determined) Bonds.
+The Notice of Bond Sale, including the bid form, shall be in such form as shall be determined by the Director and shall contain such information as required by applicable law, as is consistent with the terms of the Authorizing Resolution, as supplemented by this Sixty-second Supplemental Resolution, and as the Director determines to be in the best financial interest of the State.
+Any prior distribution of a Notice of Bond Sale and form of proposal is hereby ratified.

+(D) The Director is hereby authorized to prepare and distribute a preliminary official statement and a final official statement in connection with the competitive offering of the Series 2024 (to be determined) Bonds.
 The Director is further authorized and directed to amend, supplement, or complete the information contained in the preliminary official statement or the final official statement, as may be needed, and to furnish such certification as to the completeness and finality of the preliminary official statement as is necessary to permit the successful bidder to fulfill its obligations under any applicable securities laws.
-The Chairman, the Secretary, or an Assistant Secretary of the Governing Board is hereby authorized to execute the final official statement or a certificate with respect thereto, in connection with the competitive offering of the Refunding Bonds, and the execution thereof shall be conclusive evidence that the Governing Board has approved the form and content of the final official statement.
+The Chairman, the Secretary, or an Assistant Secretary of the Governing Board is hereby authorized to execute the final official statement or a certificate with respect thereto, in connection with the competitive offering of the Series 2024 (to be determined) Bonds, and the execution thereof shall be conclusive evidence that the Governing Board has approved the form and content of the final official statement.
 Any prior printing and distribution of a preliminary official statement is hereby ratified.